 Low noise and vibration behavior in ships are important to ensure that passengers have a pleasant journey.
-The marine floor constructor, Sika Marine, collaborates with FORCE Technology's acoustics team to tackle the issue of quantifying the reduction of structure borne noise.
+Sika Marine, in collaboration with FORCE Technology, is working to enhance onboard acoustics through innovative noise reduction solutions.

 Noise- and vibration level vital for passenger satisfaction